-MANAGEMENT DISCUSSION AND ANALYSIS (MD&A) WHICH HAS BEEN PREPARED ON MAY 29, 2020 TO ACCOMPANY THE UNAUDITED CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS OF LINCOLN GOLD MINING INC. (THE "COMPANY" OR "LINCOLN") FOR THE THREE MONTHS ENDED MARCH 31, 2020.
+MANAGEMENT DISCUSSION AND ANALYSIS (MD&A) WHICH HAS BEEN PREPARED ON AUGUST 27, 2020 TO ACCOMPANY THE UNAUDITED CONDENSED INTERIM CONSOLIDATED FINANCIAL STATEMENTS OF LINCOLN GOLD MINING INC. (THE "COMPANY" OR "LINCOLN") FOR THE SIX MONTHS ENDED JUNE 30, 2020.

-This Management's Discussion and Analysis ("MD&A"), should be read in conjunction with the unaudited condensed interim consolidated financial statements of the Company for the three months ended March 31, 2020 and the annual audited consolidated financial statements of the Company for the year ended December 31, 2019.
+This Management's Discussion and Analysis ("MD&A"), should be read in conjunction with the unaudited condensed interim consolidated financial statements of the Company for the six months ended June 30, 2020 and the annual audited consolidated financial statements of the Company for the year ended December 31, 2019.
 All financial amounts are stated in Canadian currency unless stated otherwise.

-Our financial statements and the management's discussion and analysis are intended to provide a reasonable base for the investor to evaluate our financial situation.
+The financial statements and the management's discussion and analysis are intended to provide a reasonable base for the investor to evaluate our financial situation.

-Our financial statements have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS").
+The financial statements have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS").
 All dollar amounts contained in this MD&A are expressed in Canadian dollars, unless otherwise specified.

-Where we say "we", "us", "our", the "Company" or "numbered company", we mean Lincoln Gold Mining Inc., as it may apply.
+Where we say "we", the "Company" or "numbered company", we mean Lincoln Gold Mining Inc., the parent company and its wholly-owned subsidiaries, as it may apply.

 This management discussion and analysis may contain forward-looking statements in respect of various matters including upcoming events and include without limitation, statements regarding discussions of the Company's business strategy, future plans, projections, objectives, estimates and forecasts and statements as to management's expectations with respect to, among other things, the development of the Company's project.
 These forward-looking statements involve numerous risks and uncertainties and actual results may vary.
-Important factors that may cause actual results to vary include without limitation, certain transactions, certain approvals, changes in commodity prices, risks inherent in exploration results, timing and success, inaccurate geological and metallurgical assumptions (including with respect to the size, grade and recoverability of mineral reserves and mineral resources), delays in the receipt of government approvals, and changes in general economic conditions or conditions in the financial markets.
+Important factors that may cause actual results to vary include without limitation, certain transactions, certain approvals, changes in commodity prices, risks inherent in exploration results, timing and success, inaccurate geological and metallurgical assumptions (including with respect to the size, grade and recoverability of mineral reserves and mineral resources), delays in the receipt of government approvals, and changes in general economic conditions or conditions in the financial markets, the state of the world's health physically and financially in dealing with Covid-19.
 In making the forward-looking statements in this MD&A, the Company has applied several material assumptions, including without limitation, the assumptions that: (1) any additional financing needed will be available on reasonable terms.